sbelharbi/learning-class-invariant-features/README.md

 ### Neural Networks Regularization Through Learning Invariant Features for Small Datasets.

-This repository contains the code of the paper `Neural Networks Regularization Through Learning Invariant Features for Small Datasets, S.Belharbi, C.Chatelain, R.Hérault, S.Adam.
+This repository contains the code of the paper `Neural Networks Regularization Through Learning Invariant Features Learning.
+S.Belharbi, C.Chatelain, R.Hérault, S.Adam.
 2017.`[ArXiv](https://arxiv.org/).

 *Please cite this paper if you use the code in this repository as part of a published research project.*